the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 };
 ~~~~~~~~

+You can find the source code in the [official repository](https://github.com/rwieruch/hackernews-client/tree/e67239acf624c014453332236a8d5381787cde4e).

 You have learned advanced component techniques in React!
 Let's recap the last chapters:

 * React
   * Jest allows you to write snapshot tests for your components
   * Enzyme allows you to write unit tests for your components
+  * the ref attribute to reference DOM nodes
   * higher order components are a common way to build advanced components
   * implementation of advanced interactions in React
   * conditional classNames with a neat helper library